4 Ways to Transform Fear of Failure into Courageous Caregiving

 4. Accept what is

 Aging and decline are inevitable.
-Falls, accidental injuries, innocent medication mistakes, or health crises like stroke may happen – we can’t control most of life.
+Falls, accidental injuries, innocent medication mistakes, or health crises like a stroke may happen – we can’t control most of life.

 Recommended for you: